21 Mar Budget Summary Small Report 2013/14

 The small companies rate is already at 20% and the main rate will be 23% for the year beginning 1 April 2013, 21% for the year beginning 1 April 2014 and then 20% for the year beginning 1 April 2015.

 Loans to Participators

 Where a company that is controlled by its directors or five or fewer shareholders, makes a loan to a participator (typically a shareholder/director), there are tax consequences.
-The company must pay 25% of the loaned amount to HMRC if the loan is not repaid within nine months of the end of company’s accounting year.
-This rule is widely taken advantage of by company shareholder/directors who repay the loan just before the nine month deadline and immediately take out a replacement loan from the company.
+The company must pay 25% of the loaned amount to HMRC if the loan is not repaid within nine months of the end of the company’s accounting year.
+This rule is widely taken advantage of by company shareholder/directors who repay the loan just before the nine-month deadline and immediately take out a replacement loan from the company.
 New tax avoidance rules will apply from 20 March 2013 such that:

 – loans channelled through third parties to shareholders will be included in these rules;